cdrummey216/whoami/whoami.md

 Sorrow promotes doubt, doubt promotes sorrow;

-Doubt promotes understanding and understanding promotes doubt;
+Doubt promotes understanding, understanding promotes doubt;

-Understanding promotes wisdom, and wisdom always promotes understanding;
+Understanding promotes wisdom, wisdom promotes understanding;

-It’s good to exist between Understanding and Wisdom, somewhere around point 1.618…
+It’s good to exist between Understanding and Wisdom;

 Trust is influential.
 Belief is trust in something without full assurance.
 When you trust, you open your self up to influence from the object of trust.
 An object of trust can be someone you grant trust to or something believe is trustworthy.
 If you grant your trust to someone, it means that you value their perceptions.
 If trust in a belief, it means that you value the object of trust to such a degree, you allow it to influence you.